Styling Components

 The stencil polyfill for CSS variables has plenty of limitations with respect a browser supporting it natively, and incurs in heavy performance overhead.

-• CSS variables within a component can ONLY be defined within a :host(...) selector.
+shadoworscopedcomponents can have dynamic CSS variables. - CSS variables within a component can ONLY be defined within a

 :host() {